alexandergiles/alexandergiles.github.io/_posts/2020-11-20-Cranberried.md

 | 8      | 1/256 |       | 1/256 |127/128|
 | 9      |       | 2/256 |       |255/256|

-  Note that the sum of all three columns are equal.
-In fact, the sum for each seat is equal to:
+The sum of all three columns are equal, and take the form:

   $$\sum_{k=1}^{\infty} 2^{-(k+1)} = \frac{1}{3}$$